 This seems like a great place to start.
 When you’re creating or reviewing a budget for the next 12 months, it’s an ideal time to sit back and look at the big picture.

-This chart from the August 2016 CMO Survey shows marketing budget as a percentage of total budgeted costs over time.
+This chart from the CMO Survey shows marketing budget as a percentage of total budgeted costs over time.
+(Unfortunately they stopped asking about budget setting in 2018, so there’s no more recent data.)

 You can see the amount of budget allocated to marketing has been increasing steadily, from 8.1% in 2011 to 12.1% in 2016.